-Actually, it's not the first time this trope is played negatively.
-Akiko Aoshika from Wolf Guy Wolfen Crest is a gorgeous Hot Teacher with a beautiful figure and looks, but she's been assaulted several times in her life (and the most recent time is one Hell of a gang-rape at the hands of Haguro and his Yakuza goons... which apparently is still not over) and such bad experiences have left her all screwed up so she now believes her beautiful looks are to blame.
+Akiko Aoshika from Wolf Guy - Wolfen Crest is a gorgeous Hot Teacher with a beautiful figure and lovely looks, but she's been sexually assaulted several times in her life (and the last time was a horrifying gang-rape at the hands of Haguro and his Yakuza goons... which lasted for several manga chapters) and such bad experiences have left her all screwed up so she now believes her beautiful looks are to blame.

 Gilbert from Kaze to Ki no Uta, arguably (arguable as he enjoys the attention in a sick, twisted little way).
 Also Rosemarine, if Rape as Backstory is anything to go by.
 An inversion is Serge's mother, who was beautiful but happy that her looks led her to be with Serge's father, as she was a gypsy prostitute and he was a noble.

 Parodied in Sailor Moon with Minako dramatically lamenting that "Surely it is a curse... to be THIS BEAUTIFUL!" as the other girls roll their eyes at the nonsense.